dbielawski/MeshViewer/README.md

 # MeshViewer

-MeshViewer is an Educational project made by four students following an Acquisition, Reconstruction and Visualization module.
+MeshViewer is an educational project made by four students following an Acquisition, Reconstruction and Visualization module.
+The program contains the following features:
-The program allows 3D visualization of OBJ and PGM3D files, rotation around objects, selection of drawing mode, transparency.
+* 3D visualization of OBJ and PGM3D files
+* 3D movements around the objects
+* Different drawing mode
+* Bounding box visualization
+* Opacity managment
+* Exporting as an OBJ file

 # Getting Started